taolson/Admiran/doc/Compiler.md

     , reifyExports                || process export libParts and create export nameMap ]

-`ASTs > stg`: convert all module ASTs to a single Spineless, Tagless G-machine (STG) representation

-`stg > codegen`: convert the STG representation to x86-64 assembly language

 ## `name.m`
 We'll start with `name.m`, which defines the `name` data type used throughout the compiler to specify variable, function, constructor, and type names.  `name`s can be one of: